-Parameter Actor Requirement Patient Sonographer/Technologist For umbilical vein flow and hemodialysis AVF/grafts, no prior Instructions Soliographer/ reclinologist instructions are necessary.
+Parameter Actor Requirement Patient Companya who w/To also also sist For umbilical vein flow and hemodialysis AVF/grafts, no prior Instructions Sonographer/Technologist instructions are necessary.

 A.9.
 Image Data Acquisition

 This activity involves acquisition of image data for a subject.
 It includes details necessary to reliably meet the Profile Claim.
 This activity applies to every subject.
 Protocol Design (Section A.6) touches on similar parameters but addresses details that are not done for each subject, such as designing standard protocols and validating protocol performance with phantoms.